Credit card consolidation: What is it and how does it work?

 What are the disadvantages of consolidating your credit card debt?

-Consolidating won’t eliminate your debt or decrease the principal amount you owe.
-And sometimes you may have to pay upfront fees.
-There’s also no guarantee that you’ll get a lower interest rate or better terms than what you have with your current accounts.
+Consolidating credit card debt won’t eliminate credit card debt or decrease the principal.
+And sometimes you may have to pay up-front fees.
+There’s also no guarantee that you’ll get a lower interest rate or better loan terms than what you have with your current accounts.

-Credit card consolidation is one way to streamline multiple credit card bills into a single bill.
-And if you’re able to secure a lower interest rate than you have on your current credit cards, it could lead to lower minimum monthly payments.
+Consolidating your credit card debt is one way to streamline multiple bills into one.
+If you can get a lower interest rate than what you currently have, it may reduce your minimum monthly payments.